 Understanding Military Education Benefits and Funding Options

-Veterans are eligible for military education benefits to help pay for college, such as the Post-9/11 GI Bill®, which covers 100% of tuition, and provides a stipend for living expenses and an allowance for supplies and books.
+Veterans are eligible for military education benefits to help pay for college, such as the Post-9/11 GI Bill®, which covers tuition, and provides a stipend for living expenses and an allowance for supplies and books.
 Other education benefits include the Montgomery GI Bill® and Veterans Educational Assistance Program (VEAP).
 Visit www.benefits.va.gov or call 1-888-442-4551 (1-888-GI-BILL-1) to learn about education benefits for veterans.

 Federal grants and education loans are available for veterans that complete the Free Application for Federal Student Aid (FAFSA).
 Scholarships may be available for expenses not covered by the GI Bill.
 Some are offered by a particular branch, while others are open to all veterans.
 Scholarship databases online help you search for opportunities based on academic major, state, religion, academic achievement, ethnicity and military experience.

 Earning College Credit for Military Service

 Veterans may be eligible to receive course credit for military training and experience.
 New England College accepts credits for Defense Activity for Non-Traditional Education Support (DANTES) Subject Standardized Tests (DSST).
 Veterans can submit Joint Service Transcripts (JST) to be evaluated for course credit.
 You will have to arrange to have transcripts to be sent through the American Council on Education (ACE), depending on the branch of service (JST or Community College of the Air Force).
 An NEC Enrollment Services Representative can guide you through the process and provide information about programs for military/veteran students.